Michael Lamach

-Michael W. Lamach is the chairman and CEO of Trane Technologies.
+Michael W. Lamach is the former chairman and CEO of Trane Technologies.

 Early life and career

 Lamach received a Bachelor in Engineering from Michigan State University and a Master in Business Administration from Duke University's Fuqua School of Business.

 He grew up in Clinton Township, Michigan.
 He also has 2 sisters, one younger and one older.

 He is married and has 3 children.

 Lamach joined Ingersoll Rand in 2004, became CEO and Chairman in 2010.

 He received the Michigan State University's 2019 Alumni Grand Award.